dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 The example test proves that the intermediate row count went up by three after the transaction was committed.
 Please note the test does delete the new rows after the test and outside of the transaction to reset the data.

 ##### SqlTransaction
-The `TransactionScope` object which can be found in the `System.Data.SqlClient` namespace can be used to control the transaction, and two examples of how to use `SqlTransaction` with this framework are shown below.
+The `SqlTransaction` object which can be found in the `System.Data.SqlClient` namespace can be used to control the transaction, and two examples of how to use `SqlTransaction` with this framework are shown below.

 ###### Rolling back a Transaction
 Below is an example of rolling back an insert using the stored procedure framework while the transaction which is controlled by the `SqlTransaction` object.
 Note that you must ensure that the `transaction` is set when calling `ExecuteStoredProcedure`.

     [TestMethod]
-    public void StoredProcedure_WithSqlTransactionrolledBack_DoesNotWriteRecords()
+    public void StoredProcedure_WithSqlTransactionRolledBack_DoesNotWriteRecords()
     {
         // ARRANGE
         const int expectedIntermediateCount = 5;